elunna/nerfhack-changelog/README.md

 * Sokoban levels are cold and icy - legend has it a white dragon named Wintercloak took the tower over, leaving a trail of frost in its wake.
 In addition to the level being colored blue with splashes of icy cyan, you will see random patches of ice form in the level.
 Because they are cold, if potions land on the floor, they have a chance of freezing and shattering.
 * Note: A recent change from NetHack 3.7 also makes ice occasionally slide the player in a random direction.
 * Sokoban now has two additional levels - an entry level with river obstacles (adapted from the town filler level from UnNetHack) and another puzzle level to solve.
-* Monsters are never generated peaceful in Sokoban (FIQHack)
-* Zombies don't revive in Sokoban and they won't dig out of the ground.
+* Zombies won't dig out of the ground in Sokoban.
 * Monsters won't break boulders in Sokoban with pick-axes or mattocks, or spellcasting.
 * All the vanilla sokoban levels have been replaced with the SLASH'EM puzzles.
 * The Dragon of Bactria level was added from NetHack Fourk; the green dragon was replaced with a white dragon